DieShell/zlib/README.md

 ## Licensing

+The project as a whole is licensed under the zlib license, however, different files have different copyright owners.

-The sources provided by this project are licensed under the ISC (or OpenBSD) license.
-For this license see the _LICENSE.txt_ file, second header.
+The sources provided by the CMake wrapper are licensed as provided in the _LICENSE.txt_ file, second header.

-These file are: _CMakeLists.txt_.

-The original sources are properties of Jean-loup Gailly and Mark Adler, and are licensed under the zlib license.
-For this license see the _LICENSE.txt_ file, first header.
+The original sources are properties of Jean-loup Gailly and Mark Adler, and are licensed as provided in the _LICENSE.txt_ file, first header.

+Files included in the CMake wrapper are: _CMakeLists.txt_, _cmake/zlibConfig.in.cmake_.
+All other files are part of the original zlib library.